Global Diffusive Expansion of Boltzmann Equation in exterior Domain: - - Splitting

-The main purpose of this section is to prove proposition \ref{l2l6estimate}.
+The main purpose of this section is to prove Theorem \ref{l2l6estimate}.
 In bounded case, \cite{Esposito2018-apde} use $L^6$ estimate.
 One of the key idea to control $L^6$ norm is using Poincare inequality which does not holds for exterior domain.
-We split $\P f$ into two term, one of which requires Poincare inequality and the other does not.
+We split $\P f$ into three terms: one that requires the Poincare inequality, another that does not require it, and the last one is a boundary term.